Administration & Staff

 Ms. Sherry Argo serves the School of Physical Therapy in the role of Clinical Education Administrative Coordinator.
 Previous employment positions in higher education include the following: Graduate Studies Specialist at the University of Tennessee at Martin and Administrative Assistant to the Academic Dean at West Tennessee Business College in Jackson, Tennessee.
 She offers a combined experience of 17 years in the higher education field.

-Ms. Gwen Huff joined the School of Physical Therapy as the DPT Admissions Clerk in the summer of 2019.
+Ms. Gwen Huff joined the School of Physical Therapy as the Senior Admissions Representative in the summer of 2019.
 She is a lifelong resident of East Tennessee and has several years of experience with accounting and healthcare.
 She is a point of contact for applicants and enjoys helping them on their journey.

 Mrs. Amy Shved has worked for over 20 years in administration.
 After graduating with her Bachelor of Arts in Psychology from Hope International University and her Master of Arts in World Missions (Intercultural Studies) from Lincoln Christian University, she spent twenty years working for Team Expansion, an international non-profit organization.
 Amy served Team Expansion as an administrator overseeing teams in the Ukraine.
 She also worked as an educator in Crimea and a public speaker in both the United States and Eastern Europe.
 In 2017, Amy moved with her family to Knoxville, Tennessee, and joined South College as the Student Records Coordinator for the School of Physical Therapy.